sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 not see the massive benefits of EEs just yet.
 I understand that.
 Some people might even be afraid of containers as they haven't been using them until this point.

 Rest assured: Containers are not bad.
 They are actually awesome if you understand the benefits of them and understand that you need to adapt in some ways to them.
-This might sound at first like a big task, but it's not, really.
+This might sound at first like a big task, but it really is not.

 Especially in the context of EEs, containers are not just not bad, but are *the* solution to all the problems I outlined above.
 I know, this might not be clear yet at this point.
 You - hopefully - understand or at the very least begin to understand, what I mean once you finished reading this blog post.